eth-cscs/firecrest/doc/source/tutorial.rst

 The examples will be provided both in the form of a curl command and python code.
 The curl command will give you a more direct understanding of the parameters of each call and hopefully make it easier to try yourself, while the python code could be the base for a simple client, like the one that is developed `here <https://github.com/eth-cscs/firecrest/tree/master/deploy/demo>`_.

+The tutorial follows the following workflow:

+- Obtaining the necessary credentials
+- Checking for the available systems
+- Uploading the input data to the machine's filesystem
+- Run a simulation
+- Upload a bigger file
+- Run again the simulation
+- Download the results
+- Verify results

 Obtain credentials
 ==================